Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

 Vortices are manifestly the most attractive feature of fluid flows occurring in Nature.
 They are highly rotating zones of the fluid that often take the form of elongated filaments, of which tornadoes are one prominent example in atmospheric flows.
 Such structures can travel and interact with other vortex filaments, as well as with the surrounding fluid.
 In fact, the dynamics of vortex filaments in fluid flows is highly non-trivial, as they can reconnect changing the topology of the flow~\cite{Kida1994}.
 Their non-trivial arrangements may lead to very complex configurations and in particular to turbulence, an out-of-equilibrium state characterised by a large scale separation between the scale at which energy is injected and the one at which it is dissipated.
-In three-dimensional flows, because of the inherently non-linear character of turbulence, energy is transferred from large to small scales through a cascade-like process.
-This cascade idea was first proposed by Richardson and later formalised by Kolmogorov in 1941, leading to his celebrated K41 theory of turbulence~\cite{Frisch1995}.
+In three-dimensional flows, because of the inherently non-linear character of turbulence, energy initially injected at large scales is transferred towards the small scales through a cascade-like process.

-In turbulent flows, the typical thickness of a vortex filament is comparable to the smallest active scale of turbulence, itself usually much smaller than the eddies carrying most of the energy content of the flow.
+In turbulent flows, the typical thickness of a vortex filament is comparable to the smallest active scale of turbulence~\cite{Jimenez1993}, itself usually much smaller than the eddies carrying most of the energy content of the flow.
 Vortex filaments may thus be seen as the fundamental structure of turbulence, whose collective dynamics leads to the multi-scale complexity of such flows.
 Indeed, depending on their individual intensities and orientations, a set of vortex filaments located within a given spatial region may contribute constructively or destructively to the fluid rotation rate.
 In fluid dynamics, the rotation rate of a two-dimensional fluid patch is commonly quantified by the velocity circulation around the closed loop $\Cloop$ surrounding the patch,

 where $\vvec$ is the fluid velocity field.
 Note that, by virtue of Stokes' theorem, the circulation is equal to the flux of vorticity, $\vortvec = \curl \vvec$, through the fluid patch.

 The above view of vortex filaments as the fundamental unit of fluid flows is particularly appropriate in superfluids, such as low-temperature liquid helium and Bose--Einstein condensates (BECs).
 Indeed, in such fluids, vortices are well-defined discrete objects about which the circulation is quantised, taking values multiple of $\kappa = h / m$.
 Here $h$ is Planck's constant and $m$ is the mass of the bosons constituting the superfluid~\cite{Barenghi2014}.
 Such property arises from their quantum nature, as vortices are topological defects of the macroscopic wave function describing the system.
 For this reason, vortex filaments in superfluids are called \emph{quantum vortices}.